lennilobel/sql2025-workshop-hol-orlando2025/README.md

 All required resources have been provisioned for you in Azure by your instructor.
 This includes:

-* Windows 11 Virtual Machine
+* Windows 11 Virtual Machine with:
   * SQL Server 2025 Release Candidate 1 (RC1)
   * SQL Server Management Studio (SSMS) 21
   * Visual Studio 2022